geopython/diving-into-pygeoapi/workshop/content/docs/setup.md

 `docker run -it --rm --network=host --name owslib python:3.10-slim /bin/bash`

-This will pull a small (125MB) official Python Docker image.
+This will pull a small (125MB) official Python Docker Image.
 When the Container is started you are directed into a `Bash` session/prompt.
 The argument `--network=host` allows you to directly interact with services on your host system, thus with `pygeoapi`, without setting up a Docker network.
 From there you can start `python3`, install `OWSLib` and maybe even other tools like `curl` and `wget`.

 Below is a complete example, assuming pygeoapi runs on your `localhost` at port 5000: